Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ---------------

 In older editions of Rust, it was possible to have mutable statics via unsafe Rust.
-This would allow you to have mutable global variables that were effectively safe so long as they weren't shared between threads.
+This would allow you to have mutable global variables that were safe to use so long as they weren't shared between threads.
 As of Rust 2024, this is no longer the case.

-If you don't need mind sacrificing a tiny bit of speed, the same thing can be achieved through safe abstractions and tools like atomic types or interior mutability.
+If you don't mind sacrificing a tiny bit of speed, the same thing can be achieved through safe abstractions and tools like atomic types or interior mutability.
 If you really need the speed, then you can still fall back on raw pointers.

 To find out more about the change, you can read
-[this section](https://doc.rust-lang.org/edition-guide/rust-2024/static-mut-references.html) of the Rust Editions Guide.
+[this chapter](https://doc.rust-lang.org/edition-guide/rust-2024/static-mut-references.html) of the Rust Editions Guide.

 At the end of the day, though, mutable globals are a bit of a crutch and should generally be avoided where possible, and I think there's a lesson here.
 Any time you find yourself reaching for unsafe code, you want to be sure that there's no